About USC Gould

 - CENTER FOR TRANSNATIONAL LAW AND BUSINESS (CTLB)

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Thomas D. Griffith specializes in studies of income tax and in criminal law.
-He teaches Contracts, Corporate Taxation, Criminal Law, Topics in Criminology and Federal Income Taxation.
+Thomas D. Griffith is the John B. Milliken Professor Emeritus of Law and Taxation.
+He specializes in studies of income tax and in criminal law.
+He has taught Contracts, Corporate Taxation, Criminal Law, Topics in Criminology and Federal Income Taxation.